bliblidotcom/swagger2-plugin/README.md

 And this plugin will automatically scan all your controller

+You can access your swagger ui on `http://localhost:8080/swagger-ui.html`

 ## Global Parameter

 Sometimes you want to add global parameter (configure once, and use everywhere).
 You can use this by register your custom `io.swagger.v3.oas.models.parameters.Parameter` bean.
 Example :